Easter crafts and activities for kids

 3. Mix the egg and syrup, pour this into the flour and mix to a soft dough.
 Place on to a floured surface and roll out to 0.5cm thick.
 Using a 6cm round cutter, cut out 24 biscuits and place on the lined trays, leaving space between them.
 Bake for 9-10 minutes or until golden.
 Cool on a wire rack.

-4. Sift the icing sugar into a large bowl and add 2-3 tbsp water until you get a smooth mixture that is thick but just pourable.
+4. Sift the icing sugar into a large bowl and stir in 2-3 tbsp water – you're looking to get a smooth mixture that is thick but just pourable.
 Add the gel food colouring and decorate however you fancy.

 Crochet a cuddly rabbit

-With sustainability at the forefront, independent label Wool And The Gang has helped bring knitting and crochet back in fashion and now’s the time to get the kids involved.
-Doing knitting and crochet will encourage them to slow down and focus, in turn reducing stress and improving dexterity.
+With sustainability and accessibility at its core, independent brand Wool And The Gang has helped to bring knitting and crochet back in fashion.
+And now it's time to get the kids involved, too.
+Learning to knit and crochet will encourage them to slow down, focus and, in turn, reduce stress and improve dexterity.

 You will need